RatanKokal/Writeups/Hacking via CTF/Moredor.md

 - **Data**: The content of the chunk.
 - **CRC**: A checksum to ensure the chunk's integrity.

-The **IHDR** chunk contains the image’s width and height, and you’ll manipulate these values to reveal hidden content.
+In this challenge, the image suggests that there's hidden data, possibly indicated by a premature file termination.
+The **IHDR** chunk stores the width and **height** of the image, which might be manipulated to reveal hidden content.

 ## Steps to Solve
 1. **Open the File**: